HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/revitalizer.md

 # Trivia

 - It is a [Model 37](/weapons/guns/model_37) with a pistol grip, telescoping stock, and a custom pump.
-  - One can spot a device mounted similarly to a sight above the gun, with a red wire connecting it to an object fixed to the muzzle.
+  - One can spot a device mounted similarly to sight above the gun, with a red wire connecting it to an object fixed to the muzzle.
 Presumably, this device is the cause of the gun's unique properties.
 - The pellets fired from this weapon are always spread out in a uniformly distributed pattern.
 - The effects of the Revitalizer stack if one equips multiple; here's a table showing the various combinations.